Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

-The analogous summary measures for the individual assets, i.e., Table A1, generally suggest that the average realized variance exceeds the corresponding average squared close-to-close return.
-It might not be suprising, given the realized measures obtained via daily returns that account for the overnight information.
-In contrast to the set of factors, the average positive semi-variance (\(P\)) is larger than the negative component (\(N\)).
-Conversely, the portions of the variances with respect to the negative monthly returns, i.e., \(GJR_N\), exceed the \(GJR_P\).
-Ultimately, the average realized correlations of all the assets with factors lie in a narrow interval, ranging from 0.28 to 0.36, with rather similar standard deviations.
+The analogous summary measures for the individual assets, i.e., Table \ref{table:A1}, confirm that each average realized variance is only a fraction of the corresponding squared close-to-close return.
+It might not be surprising, given the daily return accounts for the overnight information.
+In general, the average positive semi-variance (\(P\)) is larger than the negative component (\(N\)).
+Conversely, as for the factor set, the portions of the variances with respect to the negative daily returns, i.e., \(GJR_N\), exceed \(GJR_P\).
+Ultimately, the average realized correlations of all the assets with the market factor are diverse, ranging from 0.17 to 0.57, with rather similar standard deviations.

-Figures 1-2 show the time series of the realized variances of the market and momentum factors, and the components of their semi-variance decompositions.
-They illustrate the occurrence of a few clustered extreme values, consistent with periods of the financial turbulence.
-In both cases, the extreme volatility is largely attributed to the negative semi-variance due to prevailing negative daily returns during the turmoils.

-Figure 3 illustrates the time series of the realized correlations between BA and each factor.
-The patterns of correlations with the three FF factors are comparable, with BA being the mostly correlated with the market factor.
-On the other hand, the correlations with MOM are more dispersed and volatile.\\
+Figures \ref{fig:1} and \ref{fig:2} show the time series of the realized variance of the market and momentum factor, respectively, and the corresponding decomposition based on signed intraday and daily returns.
+They illustrate the occurrence of clustered extreme values consistent with periods of financial and economic turbulence.
+Ultimately, Figure \ref{fig:3} illustrates the time series of the realized correlations between BA and each factor.
+Unsurprisingly, BA is mostly correlated with the market factor, while the correlations with the other factors are more dispersed and volatile.